MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ## Limitations

-The following list provides the limitations of while adding more capabilities in TeamsFx:
+The following list provides the limitations for adding more capabilities in TeamsFx:

 * You can add tabs up to 16 instances
 * You can add bot and message extension for one instance each

 ## Add capabilities

+You can add capabilities in the following methods:

+* Add capabilities by using Teams Toolkit in Visual Studio Code
+* Add capabilities by using open the command palette

 > [!Note]
 > You need to provision for each environment, after you have successfully added the capabilities in your Teams app.

-Adding Capabilities for creating an application.
-There are two way to add the capabilities:

-   1. You can add capabilities using Teams Toolkit in Visual Studio Code
-   1. You can add capabilities using open the command palette

-*   You can add capabilities using Teams Toolkit in Visual Studio Code
+To add capabilities by using Teams Toolkit in Visual Studio Code:

-    1. Open **Microsoft Visual Studio Code**
+    1. Open **Microsoft Visual Studio Code**.
-    1. Select **Teams Toolkit** from left panel
+    1. Select **Teams Toolkit** from left panel.
-    1. Select **Add features**
+    1. Select **Add features**.

        :::image type="content" source="~/assets/images/teams-toolkit-v2/manual/select-feature1234.png" alt-text="updated one" border="true":::

-*   You can add capabilities using open the command palette
+To add capabilities by using open the command palette

     1. Open the **command palette**
     1. Enter **Teams:Add features**